NixOS/rfcs/rfcs/0145-doc-strings.md

 Nix already offers a bunch of LSPs, e.g., [nil](https://github.com/oxalica/nil), [rnix-lsp](https://github.com/nix-community/rnix-lsp) are the most common ones.

 ## Nixdoc

-Nixdoc must be changed to differentiate between regular comments and doc-comments.
+Nixdoc may be changed to differentiate between regular comments and doc-comments.
 There might be an intermediate phase of transition, where the old Syntax and features are supported in parallel to allow a phase of transition and refactoring of existing documentation comments.

 ## Documentation generators

-- Future nixdoc could have a static `map.json` that contains the scope for every discovery file/path in nixpkgs.

-As this second approach is much easier, we propose that we initially start to extend the scope.

-Generating static documentation from doc-comments would still be excellent but remains a challenge if generated from Nix dynamically.
-If we want the fully automated approach, we need something to evaluate nix expressions.
+We think that a future documentation tool could be out of one of the two following categories.

+- (1) Tools that utilize static code analysis and configuration files.

+- (2) Tools that use dynamic evaluation to solve for tracking down name and value relationships and provide more accurate documentation with less configuration overhead.

-We solve such concerns in `tvix` or in `nix`, which could provide a `nix-analyzer` that pre-evaluates expressions and their respective documentation.
+  > We could solve such concerns in [`tvix`](https://tvix.dev/) or in `nix`, which could vend a tool that pre-evaluates expressions and gathers their respective documentation.

+For the beginning it seems promising to start with the static approach (1).
+In the long term dynamic approach (2) seems more promising and accurate but requires a much deeper understanding of compilers and evaluators.
+However the border between those two variants is not strict and the community might even build tools that live in between.

 ## Type